Tapswhenoom/excercise_bdd/README.md

 4. Have a look at the `TemperatureControlUnit` class in your Python module.
 Notice how it's just a sample implementation and isn't doing anything.
 Get creative and provide some options for a developer to implement an actual coffee maker as well as how you would test this.
 No code stubs needed for this part of the excercise

 **To implement an actual coffee maker I would start by separating the heating properties from the user interface / operations (coffee menu, serving coffee, turning on/off the machine), to accomplish this I would implement a state controller who would communicate with the temperature control unit through an event driven architecture.
 This way the temperature control unit is only responsible to deal with temperature by Heating the water, turning off, or signaling the water was at the desired temperature.**
-**To simulate the sensor and heat resistance my aproach was to start two threads, a sensor thread that just keeps polling the temperature of the water and when it reaches the desired temperature sets the state as READY, and a heat resistance thread that keeps adding heat to the water till the sensor causes the state to change**
+**To simulate the sensor and heat resistance my aproach was to start two threads, a sensor thread that just keeps polling the temperature of the water and when it reaches the desired temperature sets the state as READY, and a heat resistance thread that keeps adding heat to the water till the sensor causes the state to change.**
-**The tests the system should pass are:**
+**Testing this implementation would require checking if the sensor gets triggered when the water has reached the correct temperature,**
++ **PreDetermined code flow behaviour**
++ **Stop heating water if a timeout is reached**
-+ **Exceding**
++ ****

 5. Write a runner script or use Pytest's built-in test runner to execute the tests.
 Ensure that the tests pass successfully for the specified scenarios.
 The test cases should cover different aspects of the behavior, including the initial state, user input events, and expected state transitions.
 A rough harness has been provided in tests/test_temperature_control.py